HanStolpo/TalksAndStuff/posts/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 HTTP-Conduit
 ------------------------------------
-In order to pick the Jira server's brain about all the little issues it has we need to send and receive HTTP requests.
+In order to pick the Jira server's brain about all the little issues it has, we need to send and receive HTTP requests.
 Luckily we do not have to do this manually, there is a very easy to use Haskell library called [http-conduit].
 It has nice examples in its documentation so I will show an example using it to get an issue from Jira.